 But I’m here to tell you that being kind to yourself is vital.
 It is vital in the original meaning of the word: It is necessary for the maintenance of life.
 Being constantly unkind to yourself erodes your confidence, diminishes your self-worth, and extinguishes your individuality.
 Giving all your kindness away and reserving none for your own body, mind, and soul leaves you dry and empty.
 Eventually, you’ll have nothing left to give.

 And no matter what you’ve been led to believe, you deserve kindness.
 From others and, most especially, from yourself.
 For starters, you deserve delicious food and naps and gorgeous shoes.
 But more than those easy-access kindnesses, you deserve the same forgiveness and patience and understanding that you offer to others.
-You deserve to see your body, not as a collection of mistakes or flaws or challenges, but as a complete, organic, amazing form to be revered and adored.
+You deserve to see your body, not as a collection of mistakes or flaws or challenges, but as a unique, organic, amazing form to be revered and adored.
 You deserve to look in the mirror and see a woman radiant with potential, brimming with beauty, and worthy, worthy, worthy.

 Be gentle and accepting with yourself and self-love will find you.